 - Decrease antibiotic use.
 It’s essential that we all alter our mindset with regards to the utilization of antibiotics, knowing that while they are without a doubt invaluable under particular situations, they should be avoided for typical viral infections.
 Speak with the physician to weigh the pros and cons when an antibiotic is recommended.

 - Make certain that any problems are documented.
 In case you do end up with antibiotic resistance, make certain to have the doctor report it.
 The CDC is amassing data to track information on antibiotic-resistant infections, factors behind those infections, and risk factors, so that they can help prevent or lower the quantity of incidents.

 Development of new antibiotics and diagnostic tests is a continuing process in order to stay in front of resistant bacteria.
 Dr. Michael Bell, deputy director of the CDC’s Division of Healthcare Quality Promotion, shares, “We are approaching a cliff.
 If we don’t take steps to slow or stop drug resistance, we will fall back to a time when simple infections killed people.”

 We can all do our part to help address this harmful trend!
-Contact Inspired Home Care for further information on how we can help, such by through accompanying older adults to medical appointments and to receive vaccinations, making sure that the home environment is tidy and sanitary, providing nutritious meals to improve overall health, and much more.
-Give us a call at 847-787-7572 to learn more about our senior care in Barrington and how we can keep the seniors you love healthy and thriving!
+Contact Inspired Home Care, a dedicated provider of home care in Wilmette and the surrounding communities, for further information on how we can help, such by through accompanying older adults to medical appointments and to receive vaccinations, making sure that the home environment is tidy and sanitary, providing nutritious meals to improve overall health, and much more.
+Give us a call at 847-787-7572 to learn more about our home care in Wilmette and nearby areas and how we can keep the seniors you love healthy and thriving!